 How to reclaim unfair bank charges

 If you have incurred excessive overdraft charges or other bank fees, there’s a chance you could claim them back or come to an arrangement with your bank, especially if you’re in financial hardship.
 Start by talking directly to your bank.
-If that doesn’t work, you may be able to get free help.
+If that doesn’t work, you might be able to get free help.

 - Is it worth trying to reclaim unfair overdraft charges?